‘STAR WARS: EPISODE VIII – THE LAST JEDI’

 There’s also something else I find questionable about this ‘Star Wars’ sequels trilogy.
 How come J. J. Abrams wasn’t in charge of the entire trilogy in term of writing and directing from beginning to end?
 Giving Rian Johnson the slot to write and direct this second film in an inconsistent manner is so odd.

-The whole island plot with Luke and Rey also seems dragged out for me.
-It would’ve been better if Luke finished Rey training to become a Jedi in the space of two years before they went out into space to catch up with the Resistance fighting the First Order.
+The whole island plot with Luke and Rey also seemed to drag out for me.
+It would’ve been better if Luke finished Rey’s training to become a Jedi in the space of two years before they went out into space to catch up with the Resistance fighting the First Order.
 It would’ve been really action-packed!

 The late Carrie Fisher returns as General Leia Organa in the film.
 It was nice to see Carrie Fisher in the movie.
 It was strange though to think that this was her last film (sort of) as Carrie sadly passed away in December 2016.
 I’m happy a tribute was made to Carrie Fisher during the film’s end credits.